sima-11/SMSegmentView/README.md

 - More customisible than UISegmentedControl and easier to expand with new style.

 #### For CocoaPods User
+Add `pod 'SMSegmentView', '~> 1.1'` to Podfile.

-It seems when using Swift, CocoaPods won't accept frameworks which support iOS version under 8.
+<b>Notice:</b> It seems when using Swift, CocoaPods won't accept frameworks target below iOS 8.
 So if you would like to support iOS 7, you might have to add this framework manually.

 # How To Use